zzjeric/TestRmoteRepository/readme.txt

-this is a git test file
-my name is eric
+this is a git test file for learning my name is eric